BerkeleyPSE/BerkeleyPSE.githib.io/instructions/FILE_STRUCTURE.md

 `index.js` is the root of the back-end of the website.
 All page changes, endpoint requests, etc. are routed through this file.

-`package.json` contains all dependencies and scripts for the back-end. `nodemon` and `concurrently` are development dependencies -- they're helpful for developing the website but not necessary in the production version.
+`package.json` contains all dependencies and scripts for the back-end.